huyphan/SnippetToGo/README.md

 # Usage

-First step is to create an index folder for
+First step is to create an index folder for Whoosh:
 ```
 $ ./setup.py
 ```

-Start the web server in "quick and dirty" mode (mostly for development):
+Then start the web server in "quick and dirty" mode (mostly for development):
 ```
 $ ./quick_run.py
 ```